RaymondPelletier/j2j/docs/future.rst

 Iteration
 ---------

-    The j2j mini-language is 'functional-first' so iteration will not be available.
+    The jertl mini-language is 'functional-first' so iteration will not be available.

 Disjunction
 -----------